aziddy/nightvison_goggles/README.md

 # nightvison_goggles

 Nightvision can be really easy.
-One way is to use infrared light that humans can't see, but camera's can see to then project on a screen that human's can see
+One way is to use infrared light, a camera and screen

 <br>
 <br>

 ## Rev 2
 <p align="center" style="vertical-align: top; position: relative" >